Equal opportunity for employers

 Exceptions to the law

-Under the Equal Opportunity Act 2010, there are exceptions which can permit discrimination in certain circumstances.
+Under the Equal Opportunity Act 2010, there are exceptions to the law that can permit discrimination in certain circumstances.

-As an example, employers may limit the offering of a job to people of a particular sex if being that sex is a genuine and reasonable job requirement.
-However, employers should be aware that relying on an exception may not necessarily prevent a discrimination complaint being made against them.
+For example, employers may limit offering a job to someone of a particular sex if being that sex is a genuine and reasonable job requirement.
+However, be aware that relying on an exception doesn't necessarily prevent a discrimination complaint being made against you.

 Create an equal opportunity policy

-Your workplace needs a written policy which is openly displayed and which all employees – including new starters – are trained in.
+Your workplace needs a written policy that is openly displayed and that all employees are trained in, including new starters.

 Our HR manual template has everything you'll need to create your equal opportunity policy, including:

-- examples of the kinds of behaviour which are unacceptable
+• examples of the kinds of behaviour that are unacceptable

-- flexible working arrangments for parents and carers.
+• flexible working arrangements for parents and carers.

-Use our HR manual template below to create policies for your business.
+Use our HR manual template to create policies for your business:

 How to prevent discrimination